Read the Full Proposition 213 Guide

 Put simply, your best bet is to buy car insurance if you plan to drive in California, especially a plan with Uninsured Motorist coverage.
 If you get into an accident while uninsured through no fault of your own, you’re entitled to economic claims, but will face steep obstacles to any non-economic claims, no matter how airtight.
 This is where legal compensation comes in.
 If you were uninsured and injured in a collision caused by the negligence of another driver, our accident attorneys at JT Legal Group, APC can help you get the financial recompense that you deserve.

 Was you, or someone you love, injured or killed by a hit and run driver in Los Angeles or elsewhere Southern California?
 This is an extremely common occurrence in both Los Angeles as well as California more generally, so much so that California has the highest number of hit and run crashes in the country by far.
 If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or email@example.com.
 Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians, bicyclists or innocent bystanders in Los Angeles in the past in hit and run accidents and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
 Without the help of a trusted personal injury law firm like JT Legal Group when you have been injured or killed in a hit and run incident in Los Angeles or some other part of Southern California, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately – we’re here to help you.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.